CIRS affects people with a history of developmental trauma, whose nervous systems are dysregulated.

 It feels really great to be regulated.

 It’s possible you will say you like feeling regulated so much that sitting down twice a day for 30 minutes to meditate is worth the effort.
-You may conclude that you will give it the time it needs because if you don’t, you quickly become dysregulated again for the better part of the day.
+You may conclude that you will give it the time it needs because if you don’t, you can find yourself dysregulated for the better part of the day.

-With enough practice, I anticipate you will look forward to meditating because you enjoy the benefit of having a regulated nervous system.
+With enough practice, I anticipate you will look forward to meditating.
 Meditation can become the drug you need.
 If you give it enough months and you have CIRS, you’ll notice that your health is improving, and that it continues to improve.

 You can make a full recovery from CIRS.